C++ Core Guidelines: Rules about Resource Management

 R.5: Prefer scoped objects, don’t heap-allocate unnecessarily

 A scoped object is an object with its scope.
 That may be a local object, a global object, or a member.
 The C++ runtime takes care of the object.
-There is no memory allocation and deallocation involved and we can not get a std::bad_alloc exception.
+No memory allocation and deallocation are involved, and we can not get a std::bad_alloc exception.
 To make it simple: If possible, use a scoped object.

 R.6: Avoid non-const global variables

 I often hear: global variables are bad.
-That is not totally true.
+That is not true.
 Non-const global variables are bad.
 There are many reasons for avoiding non-const global variables.
 Here are a few reasons.
-I assume for simplicity reasons that the functions or objects use non-const global variables.
+I assume, for simplicity reasons, that the functions or objects use non-const global variables.

 • Encapsulation: Functions or objects could be changed outside of their scope.
-This means it is quite difficult to think about your code.
+This means it is pretty challenging to think about your code.

 • Testability: You can not test your function in isolation.
 The effect of your function depends on the state of your program.

-• Refactoring: It's quite difficult to refactor your code if you can not think about your function in isolation.
+• Refactoring: Refactoring your code is pretty challenging if you can not think about your function in isolation.

 • Optimization: You can not easily rearrange the function invocations or perform the function invocations on different threads because there may be hidden dependencies.

 • Concurrency: The necessary condition for having a data race is a shared, mutable state.
-Non-const global variables are shared mutable state.
+Non-const global variables are shared mutable states.

 What's next?